PSA Birth Certificate: How to Get Yours

 - •Bring your claim stub and valid ID

-Option 2: Online via PSA Helpline
+Option 2: Online via PSASerbilis.com.ph (PSA-managed)

 Visit PSAHelpline.ph